dharani2206/Sentiment-Analysis-on-Food-Reviews/README.md

 # Sentiment-Analysis-on-Food-Reviews
-Classifying whether the review given by the customer to food review is positive or negative
+Classifying whether the review to the food products given by the customer is positive or negative